mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

    1. In total, `members` go on more rides than casual users.

    2. `Casual` rides increase sharply during spring and summer.

-   3. Member rides also increase towards the summer months, but `not` as dramatically as casual rides.
+   3. Member rides make up a greater proportion of all total rides during the `winter` and fall months.

 <br>